 Like the rest of us, my heart goes out to the victims, their families, and our communities.
 I also know that learning about the devastating tragedy speaks to all of us in different ways.
 I wanted to open up this thread to talk about how we all deal with learning about this attack and trauma.
 Does it help you find greater meaning?
 Does it cause anger?
 Fear?
 Depression?
 Guilt- for still having your petty concerns?
 Survivors guilt?
 Does it bring up earlier trauma?
 What do you tell your children if they’re old enough to ask?

-Open to hearing all thoughts, feelings, and tips on balancing pain, strength and courage.4 months ago
+Open to hearing all thoughts, feelings, and tips on balancing pain, strength and courage.3 years ago

 Thank you for opening up this forum for discussion about this subject.
 I have been so torn about what happened, but it’s forums like these that give me hope for the future, because they show that we can come together – which is truly the only way we can fight terror like this.
 Coming together and strengthening one another.

 With that said, I do hope that people don’t take that to its most violent end, as some people are calling for.
 Security measures must be taken, but we must remain calm and collected.
 We cannot let anger get the better of us.